bkahn-github/TrackML/README.md

-# XX Place Solution; 0.XXXX private LB
+# 54th Place Solution; 0.59229 private LB

-## Third Kaggle competition and a FIRST/SECOND X medal!
+## Third Kaggle competition and a second bronze medal!

-Hi, I’m a 15 year old Kaggle beginner and this is my third Kaggle competition and FIRST/SECOND X medal!
+Hi, I’m a 15 year old Kaggle beginner and this is my third Kaggle competition and second bronze medal!
 This competition was different from others since it wasn’t a straightforward supervised learning problem which made it challenging, and I wouldn't have achieved this score without all the ideas shared on the discussion forum.

 For most the first two months of the competition, I mostly focused on deep learning based solutions but found them hard to train and they took a long time.
 It was only in the last month of the competition that I focused on implementing an unsupervised clustering based solution.